How Chapter 12 Bankruptcy Works

-At the Bradford Law Offices, PLLC, are committed to helping small farms and fishing operations to weather any period of financial difficulty.
-These businesses are important for the community and as the owner of such an enterprise you should ensure that you fully understand your options.
+At Bradford Law Offices, PLLC, we are committed to helping small farms and fishing operations to weather any period of financial difficulty.
+These businesses are important for the community, and as the owner of such an enterprise, you should ensure that you fully understand your options.
 Contact our Raleigh Chapter 12 bankruptcy lawyers at (919) 758-8879.

 The Chapter 12 Bankruptcy Process

 Because Chapter 12 bankruptcy is intended to help a specific group, there are various unique qualifying requirements that will bear upon a case.
 As you consider a case, you should be aware that the following must be submitted and will be evaluated to determine whether you will be granted bankruptcy protection:

 - Current income and monthly expenses (includes farming/fishing expenses as well as living expenses like food, shelter, etc.)

 - List of creditors and amounts owed to each

 After a filing, a trustee will be appointed to the case and subsequently be responsible for managing the collection and distribution of payments to your creditors.
 The final step before your case can be approved is a meeting of creditors in which you will present a proposed repayment plan to creditors who have the authority to accept or reject the terms.